aws-samples/serverless-patterns/apigw-rest-api-kinesis-cdk/README.md

 If the action is successful, the service sends back an HTTP 200 response.

-The following data is returned in JSON format by the service.
+The following data is returned in JSON format by the service:

   ```json
   {"HasMoreStreams":false,"StreamNames":["temp-stream"],"StreamSummaries":[{"StreamARN":"arn:aws:kinesis:{AWS_REGION}:{AWS_ACCOUNT_NUMBER}:stream/temp-stream","StreamCreationTimestamp":1.681224803E9,"StreamModeDetails":{"StreamMode":"PROVISIONED"},"StreamName":"temp-stream","StreamStatus":"ACTIVE"}]}